-- 1. Break an event record at inter-house, Independent schools or Small school's athletics meetings. - 2.
+- Break an event record at inter-house, Independent Schools, or other School's athletics meetings. - 2.
 OR represent the Capricorn district team. - 3.
-OR be placed in the top 2 for the relevant age and gender division in inter-house cross-country.
+OR be placed in the top 2 for the relevant age and gender division in inter-house cross-country (on average throughout the year).